020 - 24470573, 24470927, 24479058

 Pune (Anath) Vidyarthi Griha was established on 12th May 1909.
 Many dream but few dream as big as Diwan Bahadur Kashinath Ramchandra Godbole, his son Shri.
 Sitarampant Godbole, Shri.
 Annasaheb Gadre, Shri.
 Ramchandra Janardan Patwardhan and Shri.
 Narayan Gajanan alias Balukaka Kanitkar.
 The institution started with a very small beginning in the Bhat 'Wada' near Chimnya Ganpati at Sadashiv Peth, Pune.
 The institution had the honour of having the first "Kulguru'' Vishnu Gangadhar alias Dadasaheb Ketkar associated with it.
 Dadasaheb Ketkar dedicated his entire life with the single-minded objective of developing the institution.
 Later Shri.
 Gajanan Shripat alias Annasaheb Khair, an alumni of the institution joined it.
 His tireless contribution opened vistas of knowledge.
 In 1921, with the initiative of Dadasaheb Ketkar, Annasaheb Khair and Nanasaheb Parulekar 'Maharashtra Vidyalaya' - the first innovative school in Maharashtra was established.

-The dedicated efforts of Dr. S. V. alias Kakasaheb Deodhar, Tatyasaheb Vaidya, M. B. Naik, B. D. Rao, A. S. Vadodkar, P. B. Kulkarni, K. G. Sonar, S. D. Jalukar, M. D. Kashyap, D. R. Kapse, P. D. Kulkarni, R. D. Joshi, Dr. K. P. Deshpande and N. S. Mujumdar who shouldered various responsibilities contributed in raising the standards of the institution.
+The dedicated efforts of Dr. S. V. alias Kakasaheb Deodhar, Tatyasaheb Vaidya, B. D. Rao, A. S. Vadodkar, P. B. Kulkarni, K. G. Sonar, S. D. Jalukar, M. D. Kashyap, D. R. Kapse, R. D. Joshi, Dr. K. P. Deshpande and N. S. Mujumdar who shouldered various responsibilities contributed in raising the standards of the institution.

 The journey of the institution has continued through the years.
 The new generation of office bearers have taken inspiration from the founder members and have made lasting contributions.
-Shri.
-Gajanan Sant was the Secretary in 1984.
-He also performed his duties as a Treasurer and Chairman of the institution very ably.
-In 1987, Shri.
-P. D. Kulkarni became the Chairman and again he became the Chairman in 1992.
-Shri.
-Hanmant Bhosale became the Secretary of the institution in 1989 and was the Chairman in 1994 and 2004 respectively.
 The new generation took charge of the institute.

-In this centennial year, the institution has proposed a number of projects.
+In the centennial year, the institution has proposed a number of projects.
 Some of them are as follows :

 All these projects will incur an expenditure of Rs.
 30 crore.
 It is not possible to raise all the money at once.
 But sincere efforts are going to be made to achieve the end result.